fdazen/fda-documentation/profiles.md

-##Getting Set up**
+##**Getting Set up/Profile Templates**

-Before you learn how to create and use the different profiles available for your account, it is important to have everything you will need set-up.
-You will learn how to master profiles much faster!
+Before you learn how to create and use the different profiles available for your account, it is important to have all templates set-up.
+This is important to have everything ready, before you actually start using any of the profiles!

+- To add the Templates and Messages you need, follow the instructions on section [Templates](http://docs.frontdeskanywhere.net.s3-website-us-west-1.amazonaws.com/build/messages_and_emails.html#templates) in this manual.